Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers: Discussion

 \section{Discussion}

 In this work, we propose to learn 3D representations from synthetic data automatically generated using procedural 3D programs.
-We conduct an empirical analysis of Point-MAE~\cite{pang2022masked}, a state-of-the-art self-supervised learning method, and perform extensive comparisons with learning from well-curated, semantically meaningful 3D datasets.
+We conduct an comprehensive empirical analysis of existing 3D SSLs and perform extensive comparisons with learning from well-curated, semantically meaningful 3D datasets.

 We demonstrate that learning with procedural 3D programs performs comparably to learning from recognizable 3D models, despite the lack of semantic content in synthetic data.
 Our experiments highlights the importance of geometric complexity and dataset size in synthetic datasets for effective 3D representation learning.
-Our analysis further reveals that Point-MAE primarily learns geometric structures (\eg, symmetry) rather than high-level semantics.
+Our analysis further reveals that existing 3D SSLs primarily learns geometric structures (\eg, symmetry) rather than high-level semantics.

 This work has several limitations.
 For example, due to limited computational resources, we were unable to further scale up our experiments, such as by increasing the dataset size or conducting more detailed ablation studies on procedural 3D generation.
 Additionally, our findings may be influenced by potential biases in visualization tools (\eg, t-SNE) or benchmarks (\eg, data distribution and evaluation protocols).
 Furthermore, in 3D vision, the distinction between geometric structures and semantics remains an open question, as well-stated by Xie~\etal~\cite{xie2024lrm}.
 This work also does not provide any novel representation learning method.
 Nevertheless, we hope our findings will inspire further exploration into self-supervised 3D representation learning.